akostrik/CPP_module_42/01/README.md

 f.open, f.close, f>>, f<<, f.seekg, f.seekp, f.tellg, f.tellp, f.read, f.write, f.eof

 Modes : ios::in, ios::out, ios::bin , ...

+Fstreams close the files they manage when they leave scope

+Exceptions when errors occur (http://en.cppreference.com/w/cpp/io/basic_ios/exceptions for API function and example)

+How input and output is performed is implicitly selected using the variable type

+Extensibility for user-defined types (i.e. you can teach streams how to handle your own classes)

+Dynamically sizing receiving strings based on the actual input

 # Reference